DustCar/Unreal-Gaming-Programming-Notes/README.md

 The y coordinate coming from the foot's **WORLD** location and t coming from the time of the action in the animation (the value in the second parentheses of the Animation preview timeline).

-To calculate the value, you just use a calculator and note down the values since the main goal is to find the speed and use the value to place the value as the constraints for the axis in the Blend Space editor.
+To calculate the value, you just use a calculator and note down the values since the main goal is to find the speed and use the value as the constraints for the axis in the Blend Space editor.
 If there are multiple moving animations, then each animation would be placed at their respective speeds.

+#### Aim Offsets
+An animation asset that is an **Additive** to other animations that blends a series of poses that helps a character aim a weapon.
+Aim offsets are important when it comes to animating looking up and down.

+Just like Blendspaces, Aim offsets use the same animation editor and animation graph.
+This means that we can pass in values as parameters to affect what animation is played as well as set the axis of the graph.

+**Connecting animations to gameplay:**

+An important function that is useful for obtaining the rotation of a player's camera aim is the `Get Base Aim Rotation` function node which takes in an _APawn*_ and returns a _Rotator_ value.
+If the Pawn has a controller, this function automatically returns a rotator pointing to where the player's camera is looking, if its player controlled, or where the Pawn rotation is facing if it is an AI.

 ## Blueprints Tips and Tricks
 - For node connection management, you can add "Reroute Nodes" from the node menu when Right-Clicking.